About the OECD Public Integrity Indicators

 The OECD Public Integrity Indicators cover the following six areas:

-• Quality of anti-corruption and integrity strategic framework (Data published in 2021)
+• Quality of anti-corruption and integrity strategic framework (Data published in 2021, updated in 2023)

 • Accountability of public policy making (Data published in 2022)